dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/dbt-explorer-faqs.md

 <expandable alt_header="Can column descriptions be propagated down in downstream lineage automatically?" >

-Not currently, but this type of functionality is planned in future releases.
+Not currently, but this type of functionality is planned for future releases.

 </expandable>